StefanKern/kernpro/libs/wordcloud/README.md

 # Wordcloud Component

-The `WordcloudComponent` is an Angular standalone component for rendering interactive word clouds using D3.js.
+The `WordcloudComponent` is an Angular standalone component for rendering interactive word clouds.
 It is designed for flexibility, performance, and visual appeal, supporting up to **90 words** in a single cloud.

 ## 🚀 Live Demos